servian/amazon-redshift-checklist/README.md

 All items in the **Amazon Redshift Checklist** are required for the majority of the projects, but some elements can be omitted or are not essential.
 We choose to use 3 levels of flexibility:

-- :red_circle: means that the item is **recommended** but can be omitted in some particular situations.
+- :green_circle: means that the item is **recommended** but can be omitted in some particular situations.
 - :yellow_circle: means that the item is **highly recommended** and can eventually be omitted in some really particular cases.
 - :red_circle: means that the item **can't be omitted** by any reason.